mixpanel/docs/pages/docs/tracking/how-tos/user-profiles.md

 ## Deleting User Profiles
 User Profiles can be deleted either via the [Users](https://mixpanel.com/report/users) page or programmatically via our API.
 We provide a `people_delete` method in the mixpanel-utils library [here](https://github.com/mixpanel/mixpanel-utils#people-delete).

-## Reserved Properties
+## Reserved User Properties
-Mixpanel reserves certain property names; these properties receive special treatment in our UI.
+Mixpanel reserves certain user property names; these properties receive special treatment in our UI or are used for special processing.

 | Name          | Display   | Description                                                                                                                                                                                                                                                                                                                                                             |
 |---------------|-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|